Cessna 188 Pacific rescue

 .

-At this time, although not much fuel of their own after deviating to look for the lost Cessna, Capt Vette decided to activate the fuel dump switch, in hopes of creating a massive and easily visable contrail across the sky.
-The switch was hit, and over 24, 000 gallons of fuel vapour poured out a colossal trail across the sky.
+At this time, although without much fuel of their own after deviating to look for the lost Cessna, Capt Vette decided to activate the fuel dump switch in hopes of creating a massive and easily visible contrail across the sky.
+The switch was hit, and over 24,000 gallons of fuel vapour poured out a colossal trail across the sky.

 .